wp-plugins/orbisius-cyberstore/readme.txt

 * Reduced the custom params that are sent to paypal.
 Send only to most necessary onces.
 * Passing product_name as a custom parameter to paypal
 * Re-organized add product so it's super simple and advanced things are in the advanced hidden section, optionally toggle-able
-* Fixed a weird bug that was deleting the product hash
+* Fixed a weird bug that was deleting the product hash.
+The hashes are recreated when the new db is instantiated.
+* Added a download link in the add/edit product

 = 1.2.7 =
 * Added link to extensions on the dashboard